 Whether you are building your dream home from the ground up or renovating an existing residential structure, Louisiana’s hot, humid climate presents some unique challenges.
-In addition to following guidelines for hurricane safety, choosing the right building materials for hot and humid climates can be the difference between a durable and comfortable home and one that degrades quickly over time.
+In addition to following guidelines for hurricane safety, choosing the right building materials for a hot and humid climate can be the difference between a durable and comfortable home and one that degrades quickly over time.

 Your building contractor will handle most material choices, but at MLM Incorporated we know it’s important for you to understand the process behind our choices.
 Have more questions?
 Feel free to contact our team to learn more about the best building materials for hot, humid climates, or keep reading.
 In this post, we discuss materials as well as building guidelines for Louisiana homes.

 What are the best building materials for hot humid climate?

 When considering the best building materials for a hot, humid climate, protecting against moisture and heat damage is crucial.